Blowup of cylindrically symmetric solutions for biharmonic NLS

 where $d \geq 1$, $\mu \in \R$ and $0<\sigma<\infty$ if $1 \leq d \leq 4$ and $0<\sigma<4/(d-4)$ if $d \geq 5$.
 In the mass critical and supercritical cases, we establish the existence of blowup solutions to the problem for cylindrically symmetric data.
-Our result extends the one obtained in \cite{BL}, where blowup of solutions to the problem for radially symmetric data was considered.
+The result extends the known ones with respect to blowup of solutions to the problem for radially symmetric data.